GrigoriyReznichenko/Optimizers_Visualization/README.md

 # Optimizers_Visualization
 During the training of neural networks, each of us faced such problems as the termination of loss minimization because of vallyes or surface saddle points, etc.
-Here is a GUI which shows most popular optimization algorithms in process.
-It visualizes problems like getting stuck at saddle points and Adam sometimes failures for strongly convex optimization case.
+Here is an application that will help you draw some conclusions based on which you can improve the training of your neural networks.
+It shows most popular optimization algorithms in process for low dimension surface case.
+It visualizes problems like getting stuck at saddle points and how Adam sometimes failures for strongly convex optimization case.

-The GUI demonstrates some of optimization surfaces I've got from here: https://en.wikipedia.org/wiki/Test_functions_for_optimization
+The application demonstrates some of optimization surfaces I've got from here: https://en.wikipedia.org/wiki/Test_functions_for_optimization

 The optimization algorithms are: